patrickbwarren/SunlightHNC/README.md

 Version 1.7 handles an arbitrary number of components (rather than a maximum of three, as for previous versions).

-A small update was made to the documentation recently (Dec 2025) because it became unclear whether it was really true that the free energy satisfied *a* = ∑<sub>i</sub> ρ<sub>i</sub> μ<sub>i</sub> − *p* where *p* is the virial pressure.
-In an exact theory, this would be true, and it appears to hold accurately in HNC for soft potentials.
+A small update was made to the documentation recently (Dec 2025) because it became unclear whether it was really true that the HNC free energy satisfies *a* = ∑<sub>i</sub> ρ<sub>i</sub> μ<sub>i</sub> − *p*, where *p* is the virial pressure.
+In an exact theory, this would be an identity, and it appears to hold accurately in HNC for soft potentials.
 I thank Josh Robinson for drawing my attention to this.

 #### Features